- Campus Life

 Student employees are typically exempt from Social Security and Medicare withholdings as long as they are enrolled in classes at the university of employment.
 During the summer, FICA and Medicare are withheld from student checks unless they are enrolled in summer classes at this university.
 Students with F-1 visas are exempt at all times.

-The employing department representative and newly hired students must complete the following forms:
+All newly hired students must complete the following forms:

 Student Appointment Forms are available in the Payroll Office, Kehoe 904.
 The forms contain the basic appointment information (appointment dates, pay rate, account number to be charged, as well as information relating to the student employee).
 Form must be completed in full.
 If the form needs to be returned for completion this could result in delay in the payment to the student.